A Yankee Sherlock Van Helsing?

 Crime and mystery have always held my interest closely; and I have studied the subject most carefully from the scientific, the analytic, the human, and every other point of view.

 The general category of the supernatural culprit is another intriguing element of The Door of the Unreal.
-This novel is historically important because it features one of the earliest appearances of werewolves in modern fiction.
+This novel is historically important because it is one of the key examples of werewolf fiction in early 20th-century fiction, standing beside Jessie Douglas Kerruish’s 1922 occult detective novel The Undying Monster.
 I don’t feel that I’m giving too much away by revealing this because that lack of subtlety that marks Biss’s writing gives it away, too.
 Even the advertisements for and reviews of the novel didn’t hesitate in mentioning the story’s werewolves.

-Of course, early in Dracula, readers know that the title character has more than a few unsavory habits.
-Nonetheless, this book ain’t Dracula.
+Knowing there’s a werewolf is afoot — apaw? — isn’t a weakness of this novel.
+Consider Dracula: readers know very early on that the title character has more than a few unsavory habits.
+Nonetheless, Biss’s book ain’t Dracula.
 Instead of the chase across Europe in Bram Stoker’s famous novel, Biss employs an ambush to defeat the enemy.
 The novel’s pacing is fine at first.
-When we prepare for the ambush, though, there’s a lot of stiff-upper-lip, brandy-toasting male bonding afoot.
+When we prepare for the ambush, though, there’s a lot of stiff-upper-lip, brandy-toasting male bonding.
 Pages of it.
 Chapters of it.
-This is instead of the story speeding to a gallop and crashing into things gone terribly wrong and picking itself up and dusting itself off and getting back on the path and speeding to a gallop again.
+This is instead of the story speeding to a gallop and then crashing into things gone terribly wrong and then picking itself up and dusting itself off and then getting back on the path and finally speeding to a gallop again.

 In fact, when the ambush finally does occur, everything goes remarkably smoothly.
-That’s good for the characters but pretty disappointing for the reader.
+True, that’s good for the characters — but it’s pretty disappointing for the reader.

-In the end, Osgood is well situated for more occult adventures, and it would have been nice to learn more about his background or about who exactly he is.
+In the end, Osgood is well situated for more occult adventures, and it would have been nice to learn more about his background or more about who exactly he is.
 Unfortunately, Biss never returned to the character.
 In fact, the author died only a few years after The Door of the Unreal was published.
-It’s too bad because, despite its shortcomings, this novel actually does have a lot of promise to it.
+It’s too bad because — despite its shortcomings — this novel actually does have a lot of promise to it.